Addicted & Incarcerated: Does Jail Help Inmates Recover?

 The Lack of Drug Addiction Treatment in Prison

-Between 80 and 85% of inmates who could benefit from drug addiction treatment end up receiving no treatment at all.
 Inmates who do receive treatment for their substance use disorders may only receive drug education or behavioral treatment, which are the most commonly used methods for treating drug and alcohol addiction in the U.S. criminal justice system.
-Over 25% of state prisoners and one in five federal prisoners who suffer from addiction participate in 12-step programs like Alcoholics Anonymous while in prison, but this therapy alone isn’t always enough to help inmates overcome their substance use disorders in full.
+While roughly 44,000 inmates are members of AA, this type of 12 Step program alone isn’t always enough to help inmates overcome their substance use disorders in full.

 Relapse Risk Among Former Inmates

 Inmates who suffer from substance use disorders and who fail to receive drug addiction treatment in prison face a high risk for relapse and death within two weeks following their release.
-A study examining overdose death rates among former prisoners in Washington State found that mortality rates were 12 times higher among this population for the first two weeks compared to that of the general population.
-Accidental drug overdoses make up roughly 25% of deaths post-release, and are mostly caused by cocaine, opioids, alcohol, and psychostimulants.
+A study examining overdose death rates among former prisoners found that mortality rates were 10 times higher among this population for the first two weeks after release compared to that of the general population.

 Which Treatments do Addicted Inmates Need?